-Marie-Josée Cardinal, e1 FSL Teacher – Marie Marie-Josée Cardinal obtained a BSc in Microbiology and an MSc in Food Sciences at Université Laval, as well as a BEd from the University of Regina.
-She has taught for the last 16 years.
-Marie-Josée enjoys teaching FSL and values her opportunity to interact with students in a variety of contexts unique to The Element: the nine-day Odyssey canoe trip, cooking community meals, working on the farm, the year-end trip to Québec City planned by the students, etc. When she was a young adult, Marie-Josée enjoyed intense competition and world travel as a member of the Canadian Short Track Speed Skating Team.
-She still spends many hours on the ice (now as a coach and speed skating mom) and she also enjoys canoeing, camping, exercising and supporting her four children in their many sports and activities.
+Marie Marie-Josée Cardinal obtained a Bachelor of Science degree in Microbiology, a Master of Science degree in Food Sciences at Université Laval, and a Bachelor of Education from the University of Regina.
+Having taught for the last 16 years, Marie-Josée enjoys teaching FSL and values her opportunity to interact with students in a variety of contexts unique to The Element: the nine-day Odyssey canoe trip, cooking community meals, working on the farm, and the year-end trip to Québec City planned by the students.
+When she was a young adult, Marie-Josée enjoyed intense competition and world travel as a member of the Canadian Short Track Speed Skating Team.
+She still spends many hours on the ice, currently as a coach and speed skating mom.
+She also enjoys canoeing, camping, exercising and supporting her four children in their many sports and activities.

-Stephanie Lett, e2 Faculty – Stephanie received her Honours B.A. (in History and Geography) and her B.Ed. from the University of Ottawa and is a member of the Ontario College of Teachers.
+Stephanie received her Honours Bachelor of Arts degree in History and Geography and her Bachelor of Education from the University of Ottawa.
+She is a member of the Ontario College of Teachers.
 She also spent a year studying abroad at the University of Birmingham in the United Kingdom.
-Stephanie is currently working towards an MA in Public History at Carleton University, where her research will focus on how Canadian history is created and presented through Ontario’s high school history courses.
-In addition to teaching, Stephanie has worked with children and adolescents as a volunteer with Girl Guides of Canada, an organization she has been a member of for over 20 years.
-In her spare time, she enjoys hiking, dancing, and travelling to destinations near and far.
+Stephanie is currently working toward a Master of Arts in Public History at Carleton University, where she is designing educational material related to the history and legacies of Indian Residential Schools in Canada.
+In addition to teaching, Stephanie has worked with children and adolescents as a volunteer with Girl Guides of Canada, an organization of which she has been a member for over 20 years.
+In her spare time, she enjoys hiking, tap dancing, and travelling to destinations near and far.